-In today’s episode, I hopped on the line with one of my old co-hosts of Canine Conversations, Kayla Fratt.
+In today’s episode of the Paws & Reward Podcast, I hopped on the line with one of my old co-hosts of Canine Conversations, Kayla Fratt.
 Kayla Fratt owns Journey Dog Training and lives in Missoula, Montana.
-On the show, we discussed how to provide your dog with the necessary daily enrichment while also taking into consideration what you need from the relationship as a pet parent.
-We share 6 different ways you can meet your dog’s needs along with a list of questions to consider, inviting you to personalize this content for you and your dog!
+On the show, we discussed how to provide your dog with different types of dog enrichment while also taking into consideration what you need from the relationship as a pet parent.

 - How old is your dog?
 Are they young and need more outlets than a senior dog?
 Are they a mouthing puppy that might need additional access to oral outlets?

 - What is your dog physically able to do?
 And, just because they can, doesn’t mean they should.
 Be an advocate for your dog’s physical body and avoid training an endurance athlete.
-Remember that mental stimulation is just as tiring and healthy for your dog as physical activity!
+Remember that certain types of dog enrichment that encourage mental stimulation is just as tiring and healthy for your dog as physical activity!
 Check out episode 10: Supporting your Dog’s Physical Body with Lori Stevens!

 - What is your dog’s breed and what were they bred to do?
-How can you provide enrichment designed to meet that need?
+How can you provide dog enrichment activities designed to meet that need?

 - What do you like to do with your dog?
 What does your dog love to do?
-When do you feel most connected?
+When do you feel most connected with your dog?

 - What is your realistic time commitment?
-How can you get creative and efficient with activities?
+How can you get creative and efficient with dog enrichment activities?
 Can you provide enrichment at mealtime or on walks, activities that are done each day regardless?

 - Have you noticed a reduction of unwanted behaviors on days you think your dog’s needs are met?
 If so, how can you make his wellness a priority to have a positive impact everywhere?